Robert Williams (architect): Early life and British architecture

-Architecture

-Williams took an unusual route to entering the profession.
-Rather than being articled to an architect's design office he worked on site as a clerk of works for James Piers St Aubyn and Maurice Bingham Adams.
-For Adams Williams supervised improvements to the Marquess of Lothian's Blickling Hall.
-Afterwards Williams worked for Waller, Son & Wood of Gloucester.

-Williams was admitted to the Royal Institute of British Architects as an associate in 1887, allowing him to set up his own practice in London.
-His principal work was in public structures and educational institutions.
+By 1887 Williams was living in Haslemere, Surrey.
+On 7 November he was admitted as an associate to the Royal Institute of British Architects (RIBA), allowing him to set up his own architectural practice in London.
+Williams's main work was in public structures and educational institutions.
 He carried out several commissions in his native South Wales, including Pontypool Market Hall (1893–94), Cowbridge Girls School (1895–96) and Pontypool and District Hospital (1903).
 Works in London include the Wheatsheaf Hall, Vauxhall (1896) and the People's Hall, West Kensington (1901).
 His work shows a Gothic Revival influence, though with an emphasis on amenity.

+Williams became a fellow of RIBA in 1896, by which time he was living in Harringay, London.
+Williams was also a member of the Cambrian Archaeological Association and drew sketches of their 1897 investigations in Cardiganshire, that were published in Archaeologia Cambrensis and The Builder.
+He campaigned for conservation of historic buildings, complaining in the local press about unsympathetic modifications and new-builds.
+By 1905 he resided in Fleet Street, London, and in 1914 he was at Hook in Hampshire.